 (On reflection, I am so am grateful for my time in medical sales and I want to go back to work on the business side of healthcare at some point.
 My experiences have given me a much different perspective than many of my nurse peers.
 Working in the medical sales industry gave me valuable business and communication skills.
 I met a lot of great friends with whom I still have close relationships with.
 My organizational and time management skills are much more fine-tuned and I learned how to be a professional in the workplace.
 I just think of myself as being a little more well-rounded now!)

 I took an amazing photography class in Venice (I’ll be a professional photographer!
 Yay!).
-I love practicing yoga so I thought becoming an instructor would be great fit (I’ll become the next big yoga guru!).
-I I even considered becoming a professional dog walker at one point and started writing a business plan!
+I love practicing yoga so I thought becoming an instructor would be a great fit (I’ll become the next big yoga guru!).
+I even considered becoming a professional dog walker at one point and started writing a business plan!
 (Dogs are awesome, what can I say?).

-After years of thinking about my professional future (and having several near mental breakdowns about it) I jokingly told my husband that maybe I should go back to nursing school.
+After years of thinking about my professional future (and having several near mental breakdowns about it), I jokingly told my husband that maybe I should go back to nursing school.
 He responded with something like “you can do anything you want, but please do something because you might lose your mind!”

 So, I did.
 And I have been working as a nurse at a major teaching facility for the last 6 years.

-I also complemented my practice by becoming an Urban Zen Integrative Therapist.
+I also complimented my practice by becoming an Urban Zen Integrative Therapist.
 My intention was to help treat my patients with a more holistic approach using yoga and in-bed movements, guided meditation, Reiki, and essential oils.
 (I didn’t know at the time, but these were topics that I would write about frequently as a nurse blogger!).

 A few years into my nursing career I had an urge to write again.
 I missed the creatively I had when writing back in my early college days.
 In addition, I wanted to create a more flexible career path for myself now that I am a busy mom with two great kiddos.